BrowserBox/BrowserBox/README.md

 ## Licensing

+BrowserBox Pro is a commercial product that generates revenue for US-based DOSYAGO corporation via the sale of Commercial Licenses and Bespoke Customizations and Deployments (see [this page for single licenses](https://dosy.gumroad.com) and [this pages for discounts on volume purchases](https://dosyago.com).
+However, you can use BrowserBox Pro for free for non-commercial use cases.
+Government and public institutions, non-profits, private researchers and individuals are covered by this protection when their use is done without any anticipation of commercial application.
+From time to time, our non-commercial users may desire an license arrangement different to the one provided by the standard [Polyform Non-Commercial License 1.0](LICENSE.md) to suit their needs both now and in future, and such terms may be approved and negotiated on a case-by-case basis typically for a fee or other remunerative or protective arrangement.

 BrowserBox Pro offers flexible licensing options to cater to different usage scenarios.
-The software is available for free for non-commercial use under the PolyForm NonCommercial license.
-This allows individuals and non-profit organizations to enjoy the benefits of BrowserBox Pro without any licensing fees.
+As previously mentioned, BBPro software is available for free for non-commercial use under the PolyForm NonCommercial license.
+This allows individuals and non-profit organizations to enjoy the benefits of BrowserBox Pro without any licensing fees when using the software without any participation in or anticipation of commercial application.
 The PolyForm NonCommercial license ensures that the software is used strictly for non-commercial purposes.

-For commercial use, BrowserBox Pro offers commercial licenses that can be purchased through the Dosyago website at [https://dosyago.com](https://dosyago.com).
-These commercial licenses provide businesses with the rights to fully customize and integrate BrowserBox Pro into their operations, as well as incorporate it into customer-facing products.
+In most cases, for commercial use, DOSYAGO offers commercial BrowserBox Pro licenses that can be purchased through the Dosyago website at [https://dosyago.com](https://dosyago.com) - *please note that we cannot transact with sanctioned countries, entities or individuals.* These commercial licenses provide businesses around the world with the rights to fully customize and integrate BrowserBox Pro into their operations, as well as incorporate it into customer-facing products, on a seat-per-role, or seat-per-customer basis.

 When acquiring a commercial license, customers have the option to choose from different licensing models, including perpetual or yearly licenses.
 Dosyago offers volume discounts for larger purchases, enabling businesses to scale their usage of BrowserBox Pro according to their needs.
-The specific details of minimum volumes and pricing can be obtained by contacting sales@dosyago.com.
+The specific details of minimum volumes and pricing can be obtained [on our website](https://dosyago.com).

 By obtaining a commercial license, businesses gain the freedom to tailor BrowserBox Pro to their specific requirements and integrate it seamlessly into their workflows.
 This empowers organizations to leverage the advanced features and capabilities of BrowserBox Pro while maintaining full control over its customization and usage.